Science is important to us all. This post is an attempt to explore some of the broad issues that we need to consider to

 Here are some of the paid opinion leaders in UK psychiatry [I have used information available in the public domain to construct visual summaries of the competing interests of some key opinion leaders.
 I have done so in the spirit of the relevant guidance of the Royal College of Psychiatrists].

-The following two films share the declarations of two key opinion leaders in their own words:
+The following declarations are by two key opinion leaders in their own words:

 (1) Dr Mark Taylor speaking at the Royal College of Psychiatrists in Scotland Winter Meeting on 29 January 2016 in Glasgow.
 Dr Taylor said: “you are either abstinent or promiscuous when it comes to industry (financial links with pharmaceutical companies).
-Well you can see which side I fall on …” Dr Taylor was Chair of SIGN 131 Guideline: Management of Schizophrenia
+Well you can see which side I fall on …” [the audience of UK Psychiatrists collectively laughed at this].
+Dr Taylor was Chair of SIGN 131 Guideline: Management of Schizophrenia

 (2) The second film begins with the 52nd Maudsley debate:“This house believes that the long term use of psychiatric medications is causing more harm than good” sharing Professor Allan Young’s declarations.
 The film finishes with Professor Allan Young giving his declarations at several other accredited-CME events.
 Professor Allan Young is President of the British Association for Psychopharmacology and was previously Chair of the Psychopharmacology Committee of the Royal College of Psychiatrists.
 [To watch this film, please click on the image below]

 Professor Rob Howard of University College London is a leading academic involved in developing scientific understanding for UK doctors in relation to dementia.
 He has in the past worked with the pharmaceutical industry: